aws-actions/configure-aws-credentials/README.md

-## Configure AWS Credentials For Github Actions
+## "Configure AWS Credentials" Action For GitHub Actions

-Configure AWS credential environment variables for use in other AWS GitHub Actions.
+Configure AWS credential environment variables for use in other GitHub Actions.

 ## License Summary

-This sample code is made available under the MIT license.
+This code is made available under the MIT license.